La-Nique/Parstagram/README.md

-# Parstagram - Part II
+# Instagram / Parstagram - Part II

-This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!
+An Instagram clone with a custom backend that allows a user to make their own account and password, post photos, view a global photos feed, and add comments!

 Time spent: **X** hours spent in total